Round up your purchases and put the extra savings toward your student debt load.

 Refinance your student loans to save money

-Sum-it helps you pay down your debt faster by rounding up your purchases to the nearest dollar and applying those savings to your student debt load.
-But it hasn’t launched just yet, and there’s still not much information available.
-You might want to sign up for its email list to get updates on the app’s progress.
+Sum-sum helps you pay down your debt faster by rounding up your purchases to the nearest dollar and applying those savings to your student debt load.
+But it’s only available to download in the beta version — and only for Androids.

 Frequently asked questions